⚡ Free Tool + Guide

 VPN Overhead

-VPNs add 10–30% speed overhead.
-Test with VPN active to see your real IPTV speed.
+VPNs add 10–30% speed overhead plus extra latency.
+If using a VPN for IPTV, run this test with the VPN active to see your actual usable streaming speed.

 ⏱️